Lāčplēsis: Synopsis

 Laimdota and Koknesis are kidnapped and imprisoned in Germany.
 Spīdala convinces Lāčplēsis that Laimdota and Koknesis are lovers.
 Lāčplēsis returns home to Lielvārde, then sets sail for Germany.
-His ship becomes lost in the Northern Sea, and he is welcomed by the daughter of the North Wind.
+His ship becomes lost in the North Sea, and he is welcomed by the daughter of the North Wind.
 In the meantime, Dietrich and the Livonian prince Caupo of Turaida meet with the Pope in Rome to plan the Christianization of Latvia.
 Lāčplēsis begins his dangerous journey home from the Northern Sea.
 He fights monsters with three, six, and nine heads on the Enchanted Island.
 Finally, he encounters Spīdala on the island, and frees her from her contract with the Devil.
 Lāčplēsis is reunited with Laimdota and Koknesis, who escaped from Germany but were then trapped on the Enchanted Island.
 Koknesis declares his love for Spīdala, and the four friends return to Latvia.

-A double wedding is celebrated during the Jāņi (Midsummer festivities), but the heroes soon set off to fight the German crusaders.
+A double wedding is celebrated during the Jāņi (midsummer) festivities, but the heroes soon set off to fight the German crusaders.
 After several battles, the Germans are pushed back, and their leader, Bishop Albert, brings reinforcements from Germany, including the Dark Knight.
 At Dietrich's bidding, Kangars finds out the secret of Lāčplēsis' strength and treacherously reveals it to the Germans: Lāčplēsis' mother was a she-bear, and his superhuman strength resides in his bear ears.
 The German knights come to Lielvārde offering to make peace.
 Lāčplēsis organizes a friendly tournament at the castle Lielvārde, during which he is goaded into fighting the Dark Knight.
 The knight cuts off Lāčplēsis' right ear and Lāčplēsis loses the strength in his right hand.
 Lāčplēsis becomes angry and with his left hand destroys the armor of the Dark Knight, but his sword is also destroyed.
 The Dark knight struck back cutting off Lāčplēsis' left ear, leading him to also lose the strength in his left hand.
 The two wrestle.
-Lāčplēsis manages to throw the Dark Knight into the river Daugava, but falls into the river himself.
+Lāčplēsis manages to throw the Dark Knight into the Daugava, but falls into the river himself.
 At this moment Laimdota also dies.
-At the end of the story a promise is given that the battle between Lāčplēsis and the Dark knight is not over yet, one day Lāčplēsis will win, then new times will come, and Latvians will be free again.
+At the end of the story a promise is given that the battle between Lāčplēsis and the Dark Knight is not over yet, one day Lāčplēsis will win, then new times will come, and Latvians will be free again.